1Password/scim-examples/beta/podman/README.md

 ## Prerequisites

-- AMD64/ARM64 VM or bare metal server with a Podman-supported Linux distribution (e.g. Ubuntu, Debian, Fedora, etc.)
-- a public DNS A record pointing to the Linux server
-- SSH access to the Linux server

-## Get started

 > **Note**
 >
 > 📚 Before proceeding, review the [Preparation Guide](/PREPARATION.md) at the root of this repository.

+- AMD64/ARM64 VM or bare metal server with a Podman-supported Linux distribution (usually RHEL)
-Create a public DNS A record that points to the public IP address of the Linux server for your SCIM bridge.
+- Create a public DNS A record that points to the public IP address of the Linux server for your SCIM bridge.
 For example, `scim.example.com`.

-### 🛠️ Prepare the Linux server
+- SSH access to the Linux server

+## Get started
+### 🛠️ Install Podman and Podman-compose

 On the Linux machine that you will be using as the Podman host for your SCIM bridge:

 1. [Install Podman](https://podman.io/docs/installation) on the Linux server.
+2. [Install podman-compose](https://github.com/containers/podman-compose?tab=readme-ov-file#installation) on the Linux server.
+> **`sudo dnf install podman-compose` not working?**
+>
-2. [Install podman-compose](https://github.com/containers/podman-compose?tab=readme-ov-file#installation).
-Some versions of VMs may have the dnf package manager missing some python libraries that are required.
+> Dnf package manager may be missing some python libraries including podman-compose on some versions of VMs.
 If that's the case, run `pip3 install podman-compose`.

-### 👨‍💻 Prepare your desktop
+### 👨‍💻 Start the deployment

 All following steps should be run on the same computer where you are already using 1Password, or another machine that can access the Linux server using SSH and has access to the `scimsession` file from the integration setup:

-1. If you haven't already done so, install Docker.
-You can use [Docker Desktop](https://docs.docker.com/engine/install/#desktop), [install Docker Engine from binaries](https://docs.docker.com/engine/install/binaries/), or install Docker using your favourite package manager.

-2. Open your preferred terminal.
+1. Open your preferred terminal.
 Clone this repository and switch to this directory:

    ```sh
    git clone https://github.com/1Password/scim-examples.git
    cd ./scim-examples/beta/podman
    ```

-3. Save the `scimsession` credentials file from [the Automated User Provisioning setup](https://start.1password.com/integrations/directory/) to this working directory.
+2. Save the `scimsession` credentials file from [the Automated User Provisioning setup](https://start.1password.com/integrations/directory/) to this working directory.

    > **Note**
    >